yuhsuanko/yuhsuanko.github.io/_posts/2025-05-08-summer-internship-hunting-reflection.md

 As summer approaches and I wrap up my third quarter of grad school, I wanted to take a moment to reflect on my U.S. internship search journey.

-While I know I still have a lot to work on, this process taught me more than I expected—about myself, the job market, and what it really means to grow through discomfort.
+While I recognize that I still have much to improve, this experience taught me more than I anticipated about myself, the job market, and the true value of growth through discomfort.

 ### Searching with a Cold Resume